LittleBlue418/CV-Full-Stack-Developer/README.md

 ### Features Left to Implement
-* In the future I would like to add more projects that i ave worked on, to display a greater range of skills.
+* In the future I would like to add more projects that i have worked on, to display a greater range of skills.
+This will be possible once i have more projects to display.
-* I would also like to impliment some animation on the skills circles, perhapse to have them 'filling up'.
+* I would like to re-code the skill circles.
+Currently their size is not very customizable and they stretch to fill the column, while not an issue i would like to be able to have them take up less space on the page.
+I would also like to impliment some animation on the skills circles, perhapse to have them 'filling up'.

 ***
 ## Technologies Used